BerdyAlexei/SCMD-Workshop-Downloader-2/README.md

 If you have tried it on any other operating system and it worked or not, please let me know.

 - #### What happens to my personal information?
-Any data you enter into *SCMD Workshop Downloader 2* is stored only and **exclusively** on your computer.
+Any data you enter into *SCMD Workshop Downloader 2* is stored only and **exclusively on your computer**.

 ## About me